aggerdom/tkinter-widgets/README.md

 Todo:

+- Bitmap Pin Image for PinButton

 # Mixins for development
+- Widget Explorer
-- Widget Explorer (Tool window that displays information about the widget the mouse is over)
+    - Description: Tool window that displays information about the widget the mouse is over
+    - Needs:
+        - Way of getting a handle for the window the cursor is over (preferably not using focus follows mouse)
 - Helpers to embed widets in canvas
 - Stuff for treeview
 - Devhelp toplevel with resources and docs from around the net